BBVA/sessionclassification/README.md

 Where:
-- *n* is the number of packages that a session contains
+- *n* is the number of packets that a session contains
 - The vector *P* is the vector that contains the size of each packet within the session in bytes.
 - The vector *L* is the vector that contains the classification result, which will be 1 or -1.